libremfg/rhize-docs/content/deploy/restore/bpmn-nodes.md

     parent: restore
 ---

-[BPMN processes]({{< ref "bpmn" >}}) are one area where availability is critical, since the processes often have longer execution durations and many steps.
+[BPMN processes]({{< ref "bpmn" >}}) often have longer execution durations and many steps.

-Through clustering and replication, BPMN execution continues in the event that a BPMN node suddenly fails (for example through a panic or loss of power).
+If a BPMN node suddenly fails (for example through a panic or loss of power), Rhize needs to ensure that the workflow completes.

+To achieve high availability and resiliency, Rhize services run in [Kubernetes nodes](https://kubernetes.io/docs/concepts/architecture/nodes/), and the NATS message broker typically has [data replication](https://docs.nats.io/running-a-nats-service/nats_admin/jetstream_admin/replication).
-As long as the remaining BPMN nodes are not at already full processing capacity, the Rhize system recovers and finishes execution.
+As long as the remaining BPMN nodes are not already at full processing capacity, if a BPMN node fails while executing a process, the Rhize system recovers and finishes the workflow.

-This recovery is automatic, though users may experience an execution gap of up to 30s during the execution process.
+This recovery is automatic, though users may experience an execution gap of up to 30 seconds.

 ## BPMN failure and recovery modes

-The details about how Rhize recovers from a halted process depend on the point of failure.
+How Rhize recovers from a halted process depends on where the system failed.

-### BPMN node fails
+### BPMN node failure

-If a BPMN container suddenly dies, the currently executing process times out after 30s.
+If a BPMN container suddenly fails, the process that was currently executing times out after 30 seconds.
-As long as the node had not been running for [longer than 10 minutes](#bpmn-age-out), NATS resends the message to another BPMN node
+As long as the node had not been running for [longer than 10 minutes](#bpmn-age-out), NATS resends the message to another BPMN node and the process finishes.

 ### NATS node unavailable

-If the NATS node dies, recovery depends on your replication and backup strategy.
+If the NATS node fails, recovery depends on your replication and backup strategy.

 - If the stream has R3 replication or greater, a new NATS node picks up the process.
 No noticeable performance issues should occur.

-- If the stream has no replication, everything is lost in the node.
+- If the stream has no replication, everything in the node is lost.
 However, if you took a snapshot of a stream with `nats stream backup` before the node became unavailable, and the `WorkflowSpecifications` KV is the same at backup and restore sites, then you can use the `nats stream restore` command to replay the stream from when the backup was made.

 To learn more, read the NATS topic on [Disaster recovery](https://docs.nats.io/running-a-nats-service/nats_admin/jetstream_admin/disaster_recovery)